KAAKBAY

 Kilusan sa Kapangyarihan at Karapatan ng Bayan, (lit.
 'Movement for People's Sovereignty and Democracy') better known as KAAKBAY (lit. 'joining arms') was a Filipino umbrella group that was first created to introduce a novel political concept called the parliament-of-the-streets, which was a form of Filipino advocacy of pressure politics that peacefully pushed for the ouster of Ferdinand Marcos leading up to the EDSA Revolution.
-It was conceived by senator and lawyer Jose W. Diokno in 1983.
+It was conceived by senator and lawyer José W. Diokno in 1983.

 Etymology and purpose

 As was common in the alphabet soup culture in the Philippines, Diokno conceived of the name KAAKBAY to symbolize unity due to the vast growing number of opposition groups that lacked a common method or identity.
 He wanted to create an umbrella group to welcome different protestors against the abuses of the dictatorship.
 The name KAAKBAY stands for the "Movement for People's Sovereignty and Democracy."
 Diokno conceived of the idea of pressure politics to invoke mass protests as a key to force change in the government structure instead of relying on traditional politics, due to the lack of sound methods available in the Marcos dictatorship.
 The goal was also to limit the chances of violent protests as he believed it had a better chance of creating greater change in the country.